Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

 Tips:
 --------------------------------
-- Any time you work on snap points, do it while running PIE (pressing play in the editor) and enable the DebugStructures console command so you can see what's going on.
-Run PIE, place some structures, equip the structure you're going to mess with, DebugStructures so you can see the snap points.
-Then keep PIE visible while you mess with snap points.
-Personally I changed the editor to run PIE in a separate window and then put it on my second screen.
+- Type DebugStructures in the console in PIE (Play in Editor) to see the blue spheres I mention in the guide.
+The spheres show you where a snap point is.
+In ASA, DebugStructures will not draw spheres for every snap point on a structure like it did in ASE.
+It only will only draw them within a short range and only if the snap points are usable at that moment.
 - You can edit snap points while PIE is running (as well as lots of other stuff).
 When setting up or debugging snap points, you can place a structure, equip another structure near it, then play with snap points in the structure defaults to see the changes in real time.
 - Do not use the Compile button when PIE is running.
 You can sometimes get away with it but a lot of the time it will crash your devkit.
-Make your snap point edits and when you're done, stop PIE, Compile, and save.
+Make your snap point edits and when you're done, stop PIE, compile, and save.
 - Snap Points can be changed at any time, even in a mod that is already live.
-It will not cause the loss of any existing structures.
+It will not cause the loss of any existing structures, nor move them.
 The Snap Point system is only ever used when a player is currently placing a structure.

 --------------------------------